YufeiHu/Online-Accessment/Amazon/OA2/work-simulation/README.md

 5 - How many customers is this affecting?

-5 - How does this affect customers
+5 - How does this affect customers?

 4 - Are we receiving complaints from customers?